Fes, Fes and northern Morocco, Morocco

 The riad's Royal Suite is truly fit for a king with a private terrace of 150 sqm overlooking the Médina and the Atlas mountains

-Three uniquely styled patios act as stunning retreats for an evening drink - choose your favorite be it Baroque, Moorish or Alhambra influenced
+Three uniquely styled patios act as stunning retreats for an evening drink - choose your favourite be it Baroque, Moorish or Alhambra influenced

 Best time to Visit